VenithNET/Dragon-Linux/content/blog/2025/02/12-passing-the-torch.md

 forever.
 These governance changes will allow the project to persist as developers come and go.

-Asahi Linux relies primarily on volunteer contributors.
+Dragon Linux relies primarily on volunteer contributors.
 Although some contributors have individual Patreon or GitHub Sponsors accounts, individual funding streams cannot sustain a team.
 Going forward, our new fiscal sponsor Open Source Collective will instead facilitate donations to the project as a